How Online Schooling Can Benefit Your Child’s Education - Haileybury Pangea Skip to Main Content

 Flexibility, accessibility and giving children more opportunities to take charge of their own learning are just some of the benefits of online schooling.

-The typical Haileybury Pangea school week includes a blend of live instruction from teachers, prepared video content, assessment tasks and one-on-one or small group-based time with subject teachers.
+The typical Haileybury Pangea school week includes a blend of live instruction with teachers and classmates, prepared video content, assessment tasks and one-on-one or small group-based time with subject teachers.

 More choices and greater reach